 Executive in Sweatpants is the upcoming book (available in late November 2012) from marketer and author Matt Keener.
 The book is a how-to guide for launching and growing a successful work-from-home consulting business.
 Sign up to receive future blog postings and news sent directly to your email inbox.

-Matt Keener is the original "Executive in Sweatpants".
-An author and marketer, Matt has built a highly successful work from home business.
-His book, Executive in Sweatpants, explains how you too can launch your virtual career.
+Matt Keener is the original "Executive in Sweatpants."
+An author and marketer, Matt has built a highly successful online consulting business.
+His book and training products offer tips for professionals and small businesses looking to benefit from the outsourcing marketplace.
 Matt holds an MBA from the University of Southern Indiana.